-U-31 (Kapitänleutnant Johannes Habekost) torpedoes and sinks the 1,575 ton Estonian freighter Agu.
+U-31 (Kapitänleutnant Johannes Habekost) torpedoes and sinks the 1,575-ton Estonian freighter Agu.
 The ship's crew of 18 perishes.

-The U-31 also torpedoes the 1,974 ton Swedish freighter Vinga.
+The U-31 also torpedoes the 1,974-ton Swedish freighter Vinga.
 All 22 crew survive.
 The U-31 is operating about 100 miles east of Dundee, Scotland.

-U-47 (Kapitänleutnant Günther Prien) torpedoes the 6,214 ton tanker MV Britta about 45 miles southwest of Longships Lighthouse in southwestern England.
+U-47 (Kapitänleutnant Günther Prien) torpedoes the 6,214-ton tanker MV Britta about 45 miles southwest of Longships Lighthouse in southwestern England.
 Six perish and 25 survive, picked up by the Belgian trawler Memlinc.

 Admiral Graf Spee refuels from the Altmark.
 It is about 1,700 miles from Montevideo, Uruguay.
 The Admiralty has learned of the Graf Spee's sinking of a ship off of St. Helena.
-Commodore Henry Harwood guesses that the German pocket battleship will head for the River Platte and has been sailing his three cruisers (HMS Exeter, Achilles and Ajax) toward there for some days now.
+Commodore Henry Harwood guesses that the German pocket battleship will head for the River Platte and has been sailing his three cruisers (HMS Exeter, Achilles, and Ajax) toward there for some days now.

 President Roosevelt, in a rare rebuke of the British during the war, sends a diplomatic note protesting the British "reprisals" for the German magnetic mines.
-He does not believe it is proper to seize German good on neutral vessels.
+He does not believe it is proper to seize German goods on neutral vessels.
 The British practiced a similar policy during the First World War.